joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 > 7 or later, macOS 10.5+, and Linux systems that use IA-32, ARM, or MIPS processors.
 V8 can run standalone, or can be
 > embedded into any C++ application.
 More information can be found on V8's public wiki.

-This is the specific browser tool that Google uses to run and interpret Javascript on all our Google Chrome web browsers.
+This is the specific browser tool that Google uses to run and <kbd>interpret</kbd> Javascript on all our Google Chrome web browsers.

-But one day, the very smart people at Google thought: **What if we just run this V8 Javascript Engine on it's own without a browser on a computer?
+But one day, a man named Ryan Dahl thought: **What if we just run this V8 Javascript Engine on it's own without a browser on a computer?
 This way, we can use it to write server-side code using Javascript!**

 ✨ **That's how Node.js was born.** ✨
 <p>&nbsp;</p>